-At the P3 Project Development Stage the HPTE will take the project lead in coordination with OMPD and the Region for the day-to-day responsibility for due diligence and for the evaluation of a project as a P3.
-The applicable CDOT Region will be the lead for key elements for the project, including the environmental review and public involvement, as well as the lead for all project level data.
+At the P3 Project Development Stage the HPTE will take the project lead in coordination with OMPD and the Region for the day-to-day responsibility of due diligence and evaluation of the project as a P3.
+The applicable CDOT Region will be the lead for key elements of the project, including the environmental review and public involvement, as well as all project-level data.
 The CDOT Region will be assisted by OMPD for the technical aspects of the project.
 The HPTE Director and OMPD Director will collectively identify the key members of the P3 Project Team for the P3 Project Development Stage in coordination with the Region Director and other CDOT managers as needed.
-The P3 Project Team will include the key roles and responsibilities identified for the P3 Project Development

-Stage outlined in further detail in the next section below.
-The P3 Project Linkages diagram below shows how the Region-HPTE-OMPD are linked together in a "team approach" for the proposed P3 project
+The P3 Project Team will include the key roles and responsibilities identified for the P3 Project Development Stage outlined in further detail in the next section.
+The P3 Project Linkages diagram below shows how the Region, HPTE, and OMPD are linked together in a "team approach" for the proposed P3 project.